cloudnc/ngx-sub-form/README.md

 Our "incoming" object is of type `OneVehicle` but into that component we treat it as a `OneVehicleForm` to split the vehicule (either a `speeder` or `spaceship`) in 2 **separated** properties.

+### Helpers

+- `onFormUpdate` hook: Allows you to react whenever the form is being modified.
+Behind the scenes it is just subscribing to `formGroup.valueChanges` and calling the method but from a consumer point of view, you will not have to deal with anything asynchronous nor have to worry about subscriptions and memory leaks

 ## Be aware of

 There's currently a weird behavior ~~[issue (?)](https://github.com/angular/angular/issues/18004)~~ when checking for form validity.